andymel123/TimeCollector/README.md

 # PathProtector / TimeCollector

+Library to set milestones in java code and restrict any java objects to only pass those milestones in a preconfigured order.
+Monitor how long objects need on their path from milestone to milestone.

 With this libary you can
 * define "milestones" anywhere in your code
 * define "allowed paths" for your objects